kubernetes/kubernetes/docs/getting-started-guides/fedora/fedora_manual_config.md

 **Configure the kubernetes services on the master.**

-***For this you need to configure the kube-apiserver.
-The kube-apiserver, kube-controller-manager, and kube-scheduler along with the etcd, will need to be started***

 * Edit /etc/kubernetes/apiserver to appear as such:

 ```
-###
-# kubernetes system config
-#
-# The following values are used to configure the kube-apiserver
-#

 # The address on the local server to listen to.
 KUBE_API_ADDRESS="--address=0.0.0.0"